agarnung/miniVirgil/README.md

 ![PCB overview](./electronic_design/PCB_overview.png)

 Individual PCB views: [view 1](./electronic_design/PCB_view_1.png) · [view 2](./electronic_design/PCB_view_2.png) · [view 3](./electronic_design/PCB_view_3.png) · [view 4](./electronic_design/PCB_view_4.png) · [view 5](./electronic_design/PCB_view_5.png)

+> [!IMPORTANT]
+>
+> Huge thanks to **[PCBWay](https://www.pcbway.com/)** for manufacturing these boards.
+The silkscreen printing is precise and clear, and the board surface is well-finished, making it very easy to clean with isopropyl alcohol.
+Both projects would be published openly on GitHub, promoting PCBWay, as well as on Instructables and on my personal website.
+>
+> If you want to order with them: their **prices** and **turnaround** are excellent — check them out at [pcbway.com](https://www.pcbway.com/).

 ---